bryanbrattlof/ti-psdk-docs/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

      .. note::

-      BINMAN_INDIRS is used to fetch the SYSFW binaries from <path to ti-linux-firmware>/ti-sysfw/.
+      BINMAN_INDIRS is used to fetch the TIFS binaries from <path to ti-linux-firmware>/ti-sysfw/.
       If using the SDK, BINMAN_INDIRS can point to <path to SDK>/board-support/prebuilt-images.
       Else any folder where SYSFW binaries are present in <path to folder>/ti-sysfw/ can be used.
       Please make sure to use the absolute path.

 .. ifconfig:: CONFIG_part_variant in ('J721E', 'J7200', 'AM62X', 'AM62AX', 'AM62PX', 'J721S2', 'J784S4','J742S2', 'J722S')